Virgin Islands: History

 The Virgin Islands were originally inhabited by the Arawak and Carib, many of whom are thought to have perished during the colonial period due to enslavement, foreign disease, and war brought about by European colonists.

-European colonists later settled here and established sugar plantations and at least one tobacco plantation, and bought slaves from Africa.
+European colonists later settled here and established sugar plantations and at least one tobacco plantation, and brought slaves from Africa.
 The descendants of the enslaved people remain the bulk of the population, sharing a common African-Caribbean heritage with the rest of the English-speaking Caribbean.

 Like Puerto Rico, the Virgin Islands that belonged to Spain were ceded to the United States in 1898.
 The United States took possession of the islands after the signing of the armistice that put an end to military operations in the Spanish–American War.

-A 1916 treaty between the United States and Denmark (not ratified by the United States until 1917) resulted in Denmark selling the Danish Virgin Islands to the United States for $25 million in gold.
+A 1916 treaty in-between the United States and Denmark (not ratified by the United States until 1917) resulted in Denmark selling the Danish West Indies to the United States for $25 million in gold.